 If possible, a separate office – or at the very least, your own dedicated desk – is great.
 However, not everyone has the space for this in their residence.
 If you can’t have a separate office, maybe you can fit a desk into another room.
 You might find you’ll be more productive working at a desk than if you were on your bed or the couch.
 Having a second (or third!) monitor screen is a great booster as well.
-Sometimes I’m tempted to take my laptop somewhere else to work; but if I have lots of spreadsheet duties on that day, then there’s no way I’m ditching my dual-monitor setup!
+Sometimes I’m tempted to take my laptop somewhere else for a change of scenery.
+But, if I have lots of spreadsheet duties on that day, then there’s no way I’m ditching my dual-monitor setup!

 Also, set yourself up where you get some natural light.
 It helps you keep track of the day, and one of our staff says it helps them feel less isolated.
 If you have fresh air and see the world moving about outside, it feels less like you’re sitting in solitary detention.
 Plants are also great for this – introducing greenery and/or flowers into your space brings a sense of vibrancy and life to your surroundings.

 You’ve heard it time and time again: don’t bring your work home with you.
 It makes sense!
 But when you have to work from home, one of the most important things you can do is to set some strong boundaries.